 Another popular neighborhood among expats, Riehen has plenty going for it.
 For instance, a quarter of the area is dedicated to agriculture and a further 25% is given over to forested areas, meaning that there is plenty of outdoor space and nature to explore.
 In addition, there are man-made parks such as Sarasin Park and Berower Park.
 As such, the area is popular with those who love being near nature and enjoy a quieter life while still being close to the city center.
 Nearly 20% of the population is foreign-born too, and as such, many expats living in Basel end up here.

-Reihen is home to a bit of everything which is perhaps what makes it so attractive to locals.
-As such, you will find plenty of supermarkets – including popular Swiss chain Migros – numerous hospitals and clinics, and a number of schools.
-A plethora of popular restaurants also make Reihen a top choice for foodies living in Basel.
+Riehen is home to a bit of everything which is perhaps what makes it so attractive to locals.
+As such, you will find plenty of Swiss supermarkets – including popular local chain Migros – numerous hospitals and clinics, and a number of schools.
+A plethora of popular restaurants also make Riehen a top choice for foodies living in Basel.
 While you are there, be sure to enjoy a meal at Les Garcons, Cheval Blanc, La Serenissima, and Landgasthof Riehen.
 For visitors, there are a handful of hotels, as well as the famous Foundation Beyeler Museum of Modern and Contemporary Art, Museum Kultur & Spiel Riehen (a toy museum), and the Erlenmatt flea market.